lichess-org/lila-gitpod/docs/optional-services.md

 By default, your lila-gitpod workspace will start with the basic services required to run lila.

-Depending on what you're working on, you may want to enable additional services.
+Depending on what you're working on, you may want to enable some of these additional services.

 ## Stockfish